Under the U.S. Constitution, there are only three federal laws that apply to people who live in the States.

 For today’s lesson:

-According to Vice President Thomas Jefferson in his 1798 Kentucky Resolution, state inhabitants are not subject to federal laws, except for the three crimes mentioned in the Constitution: piracy, treason, and counterfeiting, “and no other crimes whatever”.
+According to Thomas Jefferson in his 1798 Kentucky Resolution, state inhabitants are not subject to federal laws, except for the three crimes mentioned in the Constitution: piracy, treason, and counterfeiting, “and no other crimes whatever”.

-Read it for yourself: https://jeffersonpapers.princeton.edu/selected-documents/resolutions-adopted-kentucky-general-assembly
+Read it for yourself: https://founders.archives.gov/documents/Jefferson/01-30-02-0370-0004

 If you are subject to federal laws, you might want to find out why.
 What did you sign that ensnared yourself to legalities that you didn’t understand?